johnnyshankman/hihat/README.md

 You are now all set.

-**Warning:** The first time you open *hihat*, OSX will warn you that it's from an unidentified developer and ask you to confirm you actually want to open *hihat*.
-Confirm. *This warning is why the application is free, I do not pay for a BS Apple Developer License yearly just to remove this dialog*.
+**Warning: The first time you open hihat OSX will warn you that it's from an unidentified developer and ask you to confirm you want to open *hihat*.
+Confirm.
+This warning is why the application is free, I do not pay for a BS Apple Developer License just to remove this dialog.**

 ### First Time Setup